georgerobescu/ow_draft--1/readme.md

 The words chosen for the verbs to perform these actions and interact, through the system, with other contributors, might result at first a bit intimidating.
 After a couple of times, anyway, they will give the opposite feeling, one of clarity and self-confidence in one’s own actions.

 You `forked` this repository and it is still everything under control even in the scary case you were about to screw up the whole thing, since your were working on your personal copy of that project. `Pull requests` and `issues` are much more effective for a back and forth dialogue than for a simple exchange of new (improved) code.
 Github instills a certain dose of confidence in the horizontality of such tools—you can either reach out your code buddy or an important developer you admire who’s working at google—without the same possible intimidation that there could be through email or even on twitter.
 One reason for this is the easiness with which you can talk about something with someone, while editing it at the same time.
-It’s like being around the same table and play with modeling clay together.
+It’s like being around the same table and play with modelling clay together.

 Make sure your `readme.md` file inspires this kind of openness, not necessarily in the statements you are posing, but in the underlying sensation one might have while reading it.
 Being clear in the kind of resonance that you’d like to have with the community will help you in establishing the type of interaction you will receive back, later on.

 # 3. Peer production

-`git` is a system that works as an invisibile set of files inside the folder which you decide to use as your project repository.
+`git` is a system that works as an invisible set of files inside the folder which you decide to use as your project repository.
 What it does is to keep track of every change you implement to the files living in that folder: it’s like an invisible layer of pre-punched holes in your timecard.
 In fact, it’s you the one who decides when to really mark a change, or a series of changes, to the project: what you did, then, is a `commit` to the repository.

 In this sense, usually the first file that you create and then `commit` to the repository is the `readme.md` file—it’s not necessary but it usually helps you to at least give a brief description of what’s going on in that repo.